 This built-in reporting mechanism enables the service user to calculate claims processed over a period, which provides a benchmark for ensuring that targets are being achieved across locally commissioned services.

-CQRS Local will transform local incentivised schemes for primary care and commissioners – and open up other possibilities as new functionality is added.
+CQRS Local will transform local incentivised schemes for primary care providers and commissioners, opening up other possibilities as new functionality is added.

-“It’s a vehicle that will support the ambition of the NHS in the digital age to move fully online and provide an automated service.
-With its flexible and open structure, anything that requires tracking for payment could be set up within it, including areas that may not have been considered before, such as vaccine stock claiming.”
+“It’s a vehicle that will support the ambition of the NHS in the digital age to move fully online to provide an automated end to end service.
+With its flexible and open structure, anything that requires tracking for payment could be set up within it, including areas that may not have been considered before, such as vaccine stock claiming.

 “CQRS Local is starting to test connecting to a payment system and with the ability to already track and report, is on its way to the goal of providing a centralised system for primary care and commissioners to manage their local incentivised schemes.”